CBD vs. Xanax for the Treatment of Anxiety

 This is one of the reasons why we will later discuss the importance of knowing the CBD product in which you are investing.

 Xanax (alprazolam) is a triazolobenzodiazepine compound with antianxiety and sedative-hypnotic effects.
 It slows down the excitability and neuronal activation of the central nervous system by binding to benzodiazepine sites on gamma-aminobutyric acid (GABA) receptors, increasing the binding affinity of GABA.

 CBD, or cannabidiol, is a phytocannabinoid (plant-derived cannabinoid) that, unlike tetrahydrocannabinol (THC), is not psychoactive.
 It is believed that CBD activates serotonin receptors.
 It also plays a role in the perception of pain and the reduction of inflammation.
 CBD degrades one of the brain chemicals responsible for mental function and mood.

 CBD works with the endocannabinoid system (ECS).
 It is through this system that it exerts its effects on the human body.
-The ECS is present in all mammals and is involved in the regulation of a number of body functions such as sleep, mood, and appetite, production of hormones, and regulation of immune and nervous system responses.
-By regulating these functions, it helps to maintain the body’s homeostasis.
+The ECS is present in all mammals and is involved in the regulation of a number of body functions such as sleep, mood, appetite, production of hormones, and regulation of immune and nervous system responses.
+By regulating these functions, it helps to maintain the body’s homeostasis, or balance.

 A Comparison of Side Effects

 Common side effects of Xanax include: